sgtcortez/instagram-info/Readme.md

 diff /tmp/followers1.txt /tmp/followers2.txt
 ```

-It will return which users id were removed, and which were added
+It will return which users id were removed, and which were added.

-# Features

-- See list of followers of a user(Current, from a date etc).
-- See list of following of a user(Current, from a date ...).
-- See users that the does not follow back.
-- See who user follows and does not follow they back.
-- Check when a user started following someone.
-- Check when someone unfollowed the user.
-- Check mutual following from two distinct users.
+Note: Use instagram user id(because a user may change usernames).
+After getting the id, find in the files.